ArisenIO/arisen/docs/01_aos/02_usage/00_aos-options.md

 ## Plugin-specific Options

-Plugin-specific options control the behavior of the nodeos plugins.
+Plugin-specific options control the behavior of the aos plugins.
 Every plugin-specific option has a unique name, so it can be specified in any order within the command line or `config.ini` file.
 When specifying one or more plugin-specific option(s), the applicable plugin(s) must also be enabled using the `--plugin` option or else the corresponding option(s) will be ignored.
-A sample output from running `nodeos --help` is displayed below, showing an excerpt from the plugin-specific options:
+A sample output from running `aos --help` is displayed below, showing an excerpt from the plugin-specific options:

 ```console
 Config Options for arisen::chain_plugin: